The Getaway (1972 film): Critical reception

 Initial reaction to The Getaway was negative.
 Vincent Canby of The New York Times called the film "aimless".
 Roger Ebert of the Chicago Sun-Times complained that the story was contrived, calling it "a big, glossy, impersonal mechanical toy", and rated it 2 of 4 stars.
 The New Yorkers Pauline Kael said the onscreen relationship between McQueen and MacGraw leaves much to be desired.
 In hindsight, Kael referred to MacGraw as a much worse actress than Candice Bergen.

 Jay Cocks of Time felt Peckinpah "was pushing his privileges too far", but complimented his film as "a work of a competent craftsman".
 The New York Daily News Kathleen Carroll denounced the film for being "too violent and vulgar".
 John Simon called The Getaway "a sourly disappointing, ugly, and unbelievable film".
 Conversely, the Chicago Tribunes Gene Siskel said The Getaway "play[ed] like a 1970s Bonnie and Clyde", giving it 3 1/2 of 4 stars.
 Stanley Kauffmann of The New Republic wrote, "McGraw is a zero, so she makes us question her all the time.
 Outside of that (immense) flaw in casting, the picture is smashing."

 Modern criticism has been more appreciative.
 Dennis Schwartz of Ozus' World Movie Reviews gave it a B-grade rating, praising most of the film's action sequences, and calling it "a gripping thriller (...) filmed in Peckinpah's excessive action-packed violent and amoral style".
 Newell Todd of CHUD.com scored it 7 out of 10, considering it "an entertaining film that is only made better with some McQueen action".
 Casey Broadwater of blu-ray.com described it as "an effective thriller that plays with and against some of [Peckinpah's] well-noted stylistic trademarks, ... a well-constructed, lovers on the run-style heist flick".
 Writing for Cinema Crazed, Felix Vasquez lauded most action scenes, and remarked, "The Getaway is a top notch crime thriller with a fantastic turn by McQueen and it's still the best action movie I've ever seen."
+Stephen King named it one of his ten favorite movies.

 Rotten Tomatoes gives the film a score of 84% based on 25 reviews from critics, with an average rating of 7/10.
 The website's consensus reads, "The Getaway sees Sam Peckinpah and Steve McQueen, the kings of violence and cool, working at full throttle."
 Rotten Tomatoes also ranks the film at number 47 on its "75 Best Heist Movies of All Time" list.
 In 2010, The Playlist included The Getaway on its list of the "25 All-Time Favorite Heist Movies", describing it as "a solid, straight-ahead action flick that's always fun to wander into the middle of on late night TV".